VanshikaSinghal/Eduthon/README.md

 - Understanding concepts better with the help of Augmented Reality models and diagrams.

+## UNIQUE SELLING POINTS
+- Unlike other platforms Addhyan is a fully equipped platform for the students and faculties, which could be tailor made as per the demand of the institutions.

+- Features as in CR role in the conference have been designed keeping in mind that the teachers are not much used to dealing with the technologies as compared to students.

+- The Secure Examination platform is a simple solution to the existing problem of plagiarism.

+- Counselling choice provided to the students would decrease the mental health issues and also clearing the clout around it.

 ## PROPOSED TECH-STACK
 - FRONTEND                         : HTML, CSS3, Bootstrap4, JavaScript, JQuery
 - BACKEND 	                       : Firebase